 “Being true to yourself, that was the thing.
 I was more a cowpuncher than a Pied Piper.”

-Something his grandmother told him:
+Something his grandmother said:

 ”Happiness isn’t on the road to anything.
 Happiness is the road.”